Clarence Clemons: Tributes and legacy

 On July 17, 2011, a tribute concert was held at the Wonder Bar in Asbury Park, New Jersey.
 Springsteen performed a 45-minute set playing some of Clemons' songs.
 Clemons' son, Clarence III, (known as Nick), opened the show with his band, The Nick Clemons Band.
 On October 1, 2011, a tribute to Clemons took place at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
 Traditionally an annual charity event hosted by Clemons called The Classic Rock & Roll Party, the event paid tribute to Clemons' life and all he did for Home Safe, a non-profit organization helping victims of child abuse and domestic violence.

 In January 2012, Clemons' hometown paid tribute with memorial concerts featuring members of the E Street Band.
 The concert took place at The NorVa concert hall.

-In October 2011, Lady Gaga paid tribute to him when she accepted the "Big Man of the Year" from Little Kids Rock.
-In a June 21, 2012, concert in Sydney, Australia, Gaga dedicated her song "The Edge of Glory" in which Clemons had contributed.

 On July 28, 2012, in Gothenburg, Springsteen and the E Street Band performed "Jungleland" for the first time on the Wrecking Ball World Tour, with Clemons' nephew Jake Clemons playing the saxophone solo and the song being dedicated to Clemons.

+A documentary about his life directed by Nick Mead, titled Clarence Clemons: Who Do I Think I Am? was released in August 2019.